airtai/faststream/README.md

 To demonstrate FastKafka simplicity of using `@produces` and `@consumes` decorators, we will focus on a simple app.

-The app will consume jsons containig positive floats from one topic, log them and then produce incremented values to another topic.
+The app will consume JSON messages containing positive floats from one topic, log them, and then produce incremented values to another topic.

 ### Messages